Superfoods: what’s worth it (and what to skip)

 …treat that as marketing.

-Superfoods that are often genuinely useful
+Superfoods that are often useful

 - Chia seeds: easy add‑in for oats/yoghurt and a fibre boost.